 Any changes in what would normally be a smooth tree finish should be noted, especially if the characteristic channels can be seen in the wood.

 If you have seen either the U-shaped exit holes or some of the channels, it’s time to lift up a small section of bark near the base of the tree.
 To be completely sure that you might have an Emerald Ash Borer infestation, the sure signs can be seen under the hood.

 The most common sign of an EAB infestation under the bark are the channels that these creatures create.
 However, in some cases, you might find EAB larvae or active bugs as well.

 Against the wood, Emerald Ash Borers are extremely easy to spot as they are light to dark emerald green.
 Often hiding behind the bark, they don’t camouflage very well in open sight.

 There’s one more common sign that can point to a serious bug infestation somewhere in your tree.
 At its worst, an emerald ash infestation could start to affect the growth of the tree – usually to the top, where new growth can no longer be pushed outward.

-While it is possible to treat EAB on your own, it is best to contact a local arborist to help treat an infested tree.
+While it is possible to detect EAB infestations early, it is best to contact a local arborist to help with early detection and treatment of an infested tree.